SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 tected from the elements, wicked winds, and fierce predators.
 But

-Accessing: n6 Snace Aliens! > “amusements
+Accessing: n6 Snace Aliens! > "amusements
 Hates: Our ship once chased Lonthyn

 r